nikhilraghu1c/hey-nodejs/README.md

         - Pros :- Faster to start executing code, easier to debug
         - Cons :- Slower execution compared to compiled languages because of the lineby-line interpretation

-    2. Compiled Languages :- These languages are first translated into machine code (binary code) through a process called compilation.
+    2. **Compiled Languages:** These languages are first translated into machine code (binary code) through a process called compilation.
 The machine code is then executed by the computer’s hardware, leading to faster execution times. eg:- C, C++.
         - Pros :- Faster execution because the code is pre-compiled into machine code.
         - Cons :- Longer initial compilation time, more complex debugging process.